cody-baith/VCodeAssessment/README.md

 # VCodeAssessment

+## Dependencies
+Before running, ensure you have the following installed.
+* Node
+* npm
+* Docker

+**Note:** I will not list the docker image here that needs to be started before or during the execution of the implementation.

 ## Run instructions
 1. Change your directory to where you want the repository to be cloned to.
 2. git clone https://github.com/cody-baith/VCodeAssessment.git